Police: Two, Including 15-Year-Old Girl, Found Shot Dead In Wilmington

 At 1:27 a.m., New Castle County Police arrived on the scene at Lloyd Street where they discovered two victims with gunshot wounds.

-The teen girl was found inside the vehicle and a second victim, 35, was found a short distance away.
+The teen girl was found inside a vehicle and a second victim, 35, was found a short distance away.

 New Castle County Police Homicide Squad are actively investigating.